Sign Up

 • Symbol cane - indicates to others that the user has low vision.
 It is not used for detecting obstacles or for support.

-• Guide cane - mobility aid that can be used to detect steps or curbs.
+• Guide cane - a mobility aid that can be used to detect steps or curbs.
 It can be held diagonally in front of the user for protection or swept from side to side.

 • Long cane - mobility aid used to detect obstacles in front of the user or ground-level changes.
 It is used by tapping or brushing side to side.